Shivannsh/ZKAttestify-Sp1-verifier/README.md

 ## Repo overview

 - `verifier`: The rust sp1 verifier crate with wasm bindings.
-- `example/fibonacci-program`: A simple fibonacci SP1 program to verify.
+- `example/dob-program`: A SP1 program to verify date of birth offchain attestation .
-- `example/fibonacci-script`: A simple script to generate proofs in a json format.
+- `example/dob-script`: A simple script to generate proofs in a json format.
 - `example/wasm_example`: A short javascript example that verifies proofs in wasm.

 ## Usage